RadioactivePotato/flying-overhead/README.md

 Copy `private_keys_template.py` to `private_keys.py` and fill in with your own details.

+`pip install -r requirements.txt` to download the required packages

 ### To run

 `FLASK_ENV=app flask run`

+or

+`python -m flask run`

 Will run the app on localhost:5000.